OOPSpam/blog/_posts/2025-01-14-stopping-spam-submissions-in-google-forms-with-oopspam-and-zapier.md

 1. **Turn on the Zap:** Once everything is working perfectly, publish the Zap to start processing live form submissions.
 2. **Monitor Performance:** Periodically review spam-detection results and adjust settings like spam score thresholds to improve accuracy.

+You can apply the same automation approach to embedded forms by following this guide on how to[ add spam protection to embedded forms using OOPSpam and Zapier](https://www.oopspam.com/blog/add-spam-protection-to-embedded-forms-using-oopspam-and-zapier).

 ## Final Thoughts

 By combining the spam-detection capabilities of OOPSpam with the automation features of Zapier, you can create a highly effective system to filter spam submissions from Google Forms.
 This setup not only saves time but also ensures that your data is accurate and actionable.